paulaxisabel/paulaxisabel/README.md

 Hello,

 My name is Paula Isabel.
-I'm a Frontend developer who loves coming up with new projects and ideas.
+I'm a Web Application developer who loves coming up with new projects and ideas.
 I am passionate about open source and actively contribute to it.
 I've recently developed an interest in writing technical articles in order to help other developers.
-My work can be found on the [OSSPH blog](https://blog.ossph.org/author/paula/).
+My work can be found on the [OSSPH blog](https://blog.ossph.org/).

 Feel free to DM or ask me any questions you may have.